 Eligibility: CTY-level or Advanced CTY-level math or verbal score required

-Prerequisites: Qualifying verbal or math score, and successful completion of Arabic for Elementary School Students, Intermediate, Part III or placement test
+Prerequisites: Successful completion of Arabic for Elementary School Students, Intermediate, Part III or placement test

 Course Code: ARL8